Turks wary of greater military action against Syria

 Opposition parties and civil society groups, expressing misgivings over the Turkish military response, called a further protest in Istanbul for later on Thursday.

-An online survey by Hurriyet newspaper showed 60 percent opposition to the memorandum authorizing possible military deployments.
-Some fear Turkey is being pushed into the conflict by outside forces seeking to use Ankara to fulfill their agenda.
+An online survey by Hurriyet newspaper showed 60 percent opposition to the memorandum authorising possible military deployments.
+Some fear Turkey is being pushed into the conflict by outside forces seeking to use Ankara to fulfil their agenda.

 “We are carrying out other countries’ business in the Middle East, it’s not our war, and we should not be fighting the war of others,” said 38-year-old waiter Mustafa Denizer.